-Use a Company Chat Tool Yes, you can chat with your employees in real time and there are many tools out there to help you do just that.
+Use a Company Chat Tool: Yes, you can chat with your employees in real time and there are many tools out there to help you do just that.
 Yammer, for example, is a social network for businesses, which promotes collaboration.
-And setting a clear standard for clear and frequent communication between your office staff will help to avoid miscommunication.
-And a weekly meeting with all team members should never be underestimated—It helps all team members feel included, and is an important took for managing team tasks and productivity.
+Setting a clear standard for clear and frequent communication between your field and office staff will help to streamline the workflow process and avoid miscommunication.
+Also, conducting a weekly meeting with all team members should never be underestimated—It helps all team members feel included, and is an important took for managing team tasks and productivity.
 Even if some members have to video conference in, there are tools geared towards just that—think Google Hangout, to name one.

-Foster a Company Culture To ensure that your company culture extends from your office staff beyond your office walls and into the field, it is important to make sure both teams feel engaged.
-Both office staff and field members should feel invested, be on the same page and come together.
-Company culture is that powerful alignment that shapes your work enjoyment, the work process and your relationships.
+Foster a Company Culture: Company culture is that powerful alignment that shapes your work enjoyment, the work process, and your relationships.
 And it starts from the top down and is learned through interaction.
-Have the office staff do occasional site visits to get a better understanding of what that field workforce does.
-And vice versa.
+To ensure that your company culture extends to your office staff that works in the field, it is important to make sure both teams feel engaged, invested, be on the same page and come together.
+Have the office staff do occasional site visits to get a better understanding of what that field workforce does and vice versa.
 You never know who might help to brainstorm a solution for an issue or have the next great idea for a project.
 If that interaction doesn’t take place, you are missing a critical component of streamlining your organization.

 By establishing core values that include frequent communication, by leveraging the right tools and storing and sharing documents from one location, it is much easier to streamline workflow between remote field employees and office staff and maintain the company culture you hope to promote.